 Bookseller for over 40 years.
 Love reading and collecting vintage paperbacks.
 Gardening, cooking and just loafing around are my pastimes.

 I’ve been a writer for almost forty years.
-After a lifetime of writing and editing corporate non-fiction, I’m now branching out into the world of storytelling and creating my own content.
+After a lifetime in corporate non-fiction, I’m now branching out into the world of storytelling and finally writing the words I want to write.

 You can find recent issues that have been published by The Paperback Show on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.